griffda/PROCESS-/documentation/proc-pages/eng-models/tf-coil.md

     </center>
 </figure>

 The winding pack is assumed to be made of \(N_\mathrm{turn} \) (`n_tf_turn`) turns.
 The number of turns can be parametrized in three different ways :

 - <p style='text-align: justify;'>
     **Current per turn parametrization (defaut):** `i_tf_turns_integer = 0` the
     user sets the value of the current flowing in each turns `cpttf`.
-The number of turns necessary to carry the total TF coil current is then deduced.
+The number of turns necessary to carry the total TF coil current is then deduced from `cpttf`.
 There is no guarantee to have an integer number of turn using this parametrization.
 If the turn thickness `t_turn_tf` is defined by the user, this parametrization is not selected.
 </p>
 - <p style='text-align: justify;'>
     **Turn size parametrization:** `i_tf_turns_integer = 0` the dimension of the